 ‘Fuck you,’ says Garner, as he walks away.

 ‘Better mend your ways, or we’ll be coming for you, Dave,’ Tristan calls to his retreating back.

-A MURDER TEARS A SMALL TOWN APART.
-BUT WHO DID IT?
+A MURDER TEARS A TOWN APART.
+BUT WHO IS THE KILLER?

 'Brilliant, compelling, heart-wrenching writing.'
 PETER JAMES

 'Full of twists and turns...this is a gripping and compelling read you won't want to put down' HEAT

 The pretty market town of Sterndale is a close-knit and caring community; the perfect place for friends Izzy and Laura to raise their children.
 But their lives are suddenly shattered following a brutal murder at a summer wedding...and everyone is terrified knowing a killer lives amongst them.

 Suddenly, Izzy doesn't know who she can trust while Laura sees suspicion and paranoia spreading through the town.
 As the police search for answers - and relationships begin to unravel - the secrets lurking beneath the pristine surface of Sterndale come to light...and the shocking truth will finally be revealed.

 A gripping and moving thriller with the emotional drama of series like BROADCHURCH and LIAR this is the perfect read for fans of Cara Hunter, Heidi Perks and Claire Douglas.